 13. The value of your claim is something an attorney should be able to explain to you but can only give you their best guess as to an amount until there are some more definite determinations made by your doctor, like a PPI rating, and the value of future medical expenses.
 Worker’s compensation cases don’t result in the kind of larger windfalls you see in personal injury claims for similar injuries, so a good attorney will help you to manage your expectations.

-If you have questions about your work injury or a claim, contact us for a free consultation.
+If you have questions about your work injury or a claim, contact us online or at 317-770-0000 for a consultation.

 This website supplies general information about the law but it is provided for informational purposes only.
 This content does not create an attorney-client relationship and more importantly is not meant to constitute legal advice.
 You should not act on any of the information contained herein without first consulting an attorney.